By the end of this section, you should be able to:

 The Tuskegee Experiment: This study was conducted 1932 in Macon County, Alabama, and included 600 African American men, including 399 diagnosed with syphilis.
 The participants were told they were diagnosed with a disease of “bad blood.”
 Penicillin was distributed in the 1940s as the cure for the disease, but unfortunately, the African American men were not given the treatment because the objective of the study was to see “how untreated syphilis would affect the African American male” (Caplan, 2007)

-Henrietta Lacks: Ironically, this study was conducted at the hospital associated with Johns Hopkins University, where codes of the ethics originated.
+Henrietta Lacks: Ironically, this study was conducted at the hospital associated with Johns Hopkins University, where the ASA codes of ethics originated.
 In 1951, Henrietta Lacks was receiving treatment for cervical cancer at John Hopkins Hospital, and doctors discovered that she had “immortal” cells, which could reproduce rapidly and indefinitely, making them extremely valuable for medical research.
 Without her consent, doctors collected and shared her cells to produce extensive cell lines.
 Lacks’ cells were widely used for experiments and treatments, including the polio vaccine, and were put into mass production.
 Today, these cells are known worldwide as HeLa cells (Shah, 2010).

 Milgram Experiment: In 1961, psychologist Stanley Milgram conducted an experiment at Yale University.
 Its purpose was to measure the willingness of study subjects to obey an authority figure who instructed them to perform acts that conflicted with their personal conscience.
 People in the role of teacher believed they were administering electric shocks to students who gave incorrect answers to word-pair questions.
 No matter how concerned they were about administering the progressively more intense shocks, the teachers were told to keep going.
 The ethical concerns involve the extreme emotional distress faced by the teachers, who believed they were hurting other people.
 (Vogel 2014).

 Philip Zimbardo and the Stanford prison experiment: In 1971, psychologist Phillip Zimbardo conducted a study involving students from Stanford University.
 The students were put in the roles of prisoners and guards, and were required to play their assigned role accordingly.
-The experiment was intended to last two weeks, but it only last six days due to the negative outcome and treatment of the “prisoners.”
+The experiment was intended to last two weeks, but it only lasted six days due to the negative outcome and treatment of the “prisoners.”
 Beyond the ethical concerns, the study’s validity has been questioned after participants revealed they had been coached to behave in specific ways.